-A subject many astrologers are wary of discussing is death.
+Death is a subject many astrologers are wary of discussing.

 This reticence could well be a natural outcome of our socialised, predominantly Christian history, but during the period thought of as ’pagan,’ clients frequently came to their astrologer for one thing and one thing only: to be told when they were most likely to die.

 Modern attitudes toward death are usually much less fatalistic, it seems.
 Since we believe (or hope) we are masters of our own fate, we tend not to place as much weight on a predestined moment in time where we will meet that fate in a dark alley, unable to escape.

 Also, due to the power of modern medicine to rescue us from the edge of Hades’ abyss, we’ve been taught to expect death to lose the battle against technology.
 We know that people can and do die, of course, but we expect death to happen quickly, and if it doesn’t, we can sue doctors if we don’t like the way a relative dies.
 The simple acceptance of death’s inevitability has possibly been erased from our social consciousness, I think, and there is good reason for that.

 After all, death is a terrible reality that takes away everything we ever loved, people we care about, animals we’ve grown attached to… it’s not something most of us, leading these rushed existences we’re accustomed to, want to dwell on, and when we’re faced with it, we do all we can to ignore it.